lbonanomi/doozer/README.md

 This system graciously [hosted](https://doozer.vercel.app/) by [Vercel](https://vercel.com/) on a hobby plan, please don't make them regret their generosity.

+## Response structure

+**Queries will always return 3 values:**

+`latest`: The latest patch for the product number
+`stable`: The next-latest patch for the product number for shops using a latest-but-one standard
+`previous`: The second-latest patch for the product number for shops that consider this the oldest-acceptable version

+**Each value features:**

+`authority`: Which [https://learn.microsoft.com](https://learn.microsoft.com) URL mentions this patch
+`kb`: The [support.microsoft.com](https://support.microsoft.com) URL detailing that individual patch
+`patch_number`: The patch number

 ## Example output

 https://doozer.vercel.app/latest/19044: